linomp/INF560-approximate-pattern-matching/pure_mpi/README.md

     - Worker processes send their local results to Master with MPI_Send
     - Master process collects results with MPI_Recv and then reports

-    * limitation: Currently capable of processing exactly 1 process per pattern (no round-robin scheme implemented)
+    * limitation: Currently capable of processing exactly 1 pattern per process (no round-robin/dynamic scheme implemented)
     ```

 2. Distribution of the processing of one pattern among the ranks